Best Surface Marker Buoys (For All Dive Scenarios)

 Mares Diver Marker Buoy

 It inflates quickly with 2-3 exhales or a short burst from your octopus, and rolls up small enough to clip to a D-ring without noticing it.
+This one is better in high seas, and if you already have a reel.

 Join my scuba diving community.